Aerial view of a mountain town with buildings, roads, and greenery, surrounded by hills and forests under a partly cloudy sky.

 No, there is no concrete plan or timeline for when, where, or how housing projects will be built.
 There is not a process for identifying potential housing projects, for determining how tax dollars will be distributed OR if housing will be built in Vail or on other tracts of land in the valley.

-Additionally, there is no guarantee the tax dollars generated from 2A will even go to housing projects at all.
+Additionally, given the vague language in the initiative, there is no guarantee the tax dollars generated from 2A will even go to affordable housing projects at all.
+Last, the expected revenue generated by an excise tax on STRs only would generate less than a quarter of what comparable ski town affordable housing projects cost.

 • Does 2A include a sunset?